Allegheny-Computer-Science-111-F2017/cs111-F2017-lab1-starter/README.md

 PROFESSOR PROBLEMS?

   * Contact Gregory M. Kapfhammer by email or Slack
-  * Raise an issue in the GitHub repository for this assignment
+  * Raise an issue in the GitHub repository for this assignment starter

 -->